directdemocracy-vote/doc/endorsement.md

 title: endorsement
 description: claim that a citizen (endorser) acknowledges the accuracy and uniqueness of the citizen card of another citizen (endorsed)
 type: object
-required: [key, signature, edited, citizen, trust]
+required: [key, signature, published, citizen, trust]
 properties:
   key:
-    description: public key of the citizen
+    description: public key of the endorser
     type: string
     contentEncoding: base64
   signature:
-    description: signature of the identidy card by the citizen
+    description: signature of the endorser
     type: string
     contentEncoding: base64
-  edited:
+  published:
-    description: date of the last modification or creation of the citizen card
+    description: date of publication of the endorsement
     type: string
     format: date-time
   citizen: